 Quenching is a heat treatment process typical in the metal parts production industry.
 The process uses a quench fluid or quench oil that is crucial for the proper heat treatment of components.

 During the process, the rust and scale from the heated components contaminate the quench oil.
 An Alfa Laval disc stack centrifuge can remove particle contaminants down to a 1-micron level to clean the quench fluid to a reusable level.

 Metalworking fluids are common throughout the manufacturing industry.
 These fluids act as lubricants and heat dissipators during the machining process of metals.
-Oil and metal particles contaminate these fluids, and the removal of these impurities allows for their reuse.
+Oil and metal particles contaminate these fluids, and removing these impurities allows for their reuse.

-Machine coolant is often a water-based emulsion of oil, widely used for cooling and lubricating properties to machining metal parts.
-Tramp oil and fine metal particles contaminate machining coolant.
+Machine coolant is often a water-based emulsion of oil, widely used for cooling and lubricating properties of machining metal parts.
+Tramp oil and fine metal particles contaminate the machining coolant.
 An Alfa Laval coolant centrifuge removes tramp oil and fine metal particles in a single pass producing clean, reusable coolant.

 Alfa Laval disc stack centrifuges remove fine metal particles from cutting oil, extending s useable life.